This information is about backups, in the sense of a safety copy of data which you keep on your own systems and actively work with and modify.

 gets modified.
 It is possible to recover any of the available

-• When a file gets deleted from the ‘/data/backup’ disk, then any
+versions from the backup. - When a file gets deleted from the ‘/data/backup’ disk, then any

 versions of it contained in the backup will also be subject to the